21prompts/act/PROMPTS.md

 ## Prompt 2

 Next let's focus on the buttons.
 Create a list of material-symbol icons that we can use for the buttons in mobile view to save space and write a /bin/sh script "fetch-icons.sh" to download them into the "static/icons/.." dir.
 The script will be run from project root.

+### Prompt 2.1

+Let's review the button layout and positions.
+The "Play/Pause" button should be next to the "Next" button.